✔ No Win, No Fee*

 The key reason is that a multinational company lied to its customers in order to make more profits.
 This meant that they sold a car that quite literally was not what was advertised, meaning your health and your pocket could have been affected.

-There is no current guidance on the amount of compensation UK residents can receive for a Skoda emissions claim.
-Having said this, leading industry experts have estimated that claimants could potentially claim up to £3,000 should their claim be successful.
+There is no current guidance on the amount of compensation UK residents can receive for a VW emissions claim.
+We will keep clients updated in relation to High Court rulings on compensation.

 Have you been affected by the Skoda emissions scandal?
 Do you want to make a claim for compensation against dieselgate?
-You start your Skoda emissions claim today.
+Whilst the deadline to join the Group Action has passed this does not necessarily mean that you do not have a claim providing that you still fall within the limitation period.

 At Claim Experts, we have a team of expert litigation solicitors who come from a financial services and compliance background.
 We are also regulated and authorised by the Solicitors Regulation.